opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 - Start Opencast server (Restart Opencast in case was running)

-    *ATTENTION:* Until this operation is fully configured, Opencast will not read and write the database.
+    **Note:** Until this service is fully configured, Opencast will not start completely.
 In case you want to abort the configuration, you only need to delete the JSON file and restart Opencast.

 - In the command line, enter the command to view the extended status of the Opencast service: